isa-Lai/blog/source/_posts/process-in-os.md

 ### Termination of Process
 Causes of process termination are:
-- Execution is naturally completed.
+- Normal Ternimation - Execution is naturally completed.
 Process leavs the processor and releases all its resources.
-- Parent process requests for termination on child
+- Parentm Request - Parent process requests for termination on child
+- Parent Termination - Parent end, child end
+- Memory Unavailable
+- Bounds Violation - access to memory that is not allowed
+- Time Limit Exceeded - run longer than a total time
+- Time Overrun - run longer n a certain event
-- Process tries to use a resource that it is not allowed
+- Protection Error - using resource or file that is not allowed
+- Atithmetric Error - process try a prohibited computation like 1/0
 - Failure occurs (like I/O)
+- Invalid Instrction
+- Orivilegde Instruction - attempts to use an ins reserved for the OS
+- Data Misuse - wrong type data
-- Kill by other process
+- OS or Operator Intervention - kill process

 Termination in
 - UNIX: `exit`